Tim Marriott

 Timothy William Marriott is a British television actor, playwright and theatre director.
 He is known for his role as Gavin Featherly in the BBC sitcom The Brittas Empire.

 Career

 Marriott's most noted role was as Gavin Featherly in the BBC leisure centre sitcom The Brittas Empire.
-It ran for 52 episodes in over six years on BBC One, from 3 January 1991 to 24 February 1997.
+It ran for 52 episodes in over six years on BBC1, from 3 January 1991 to 24 February 1997.